Bromley Mansion, First floor, Bedroom

 "Stop trying to make me.
 It won't work.
 I'm here to fight this.
 My father stole from me.
 Do you even remember what it felt like to feel your humanity slipping away?" she fastened her hand in his jacket, trying to engrave her words in his head so he understood and gave it a rest, "I look outside and all I see are people who live for nothing but themselves.
 They live for blood.
 I can feel that happening to me.
 I can feel emotions bottling themselves up somewhere inside me and I can't show them as much anymore because my mind shuts them out.
 I don't want to be that person.
 She's the one my father wants.
 I hate her.
 So I'll fight until he lets me go or has me killed"

 He didn't say anything.
 He just seemed disappointed.
 No wonder.
 Trying and pushing and trying again without results were bound to lead to resignation.
 He was out of options.
 Violence wouldn't work.
 Talking wouldn't work.
-Physical pleasure hadn't convinced her either.
+Pleasure hadn't convinced her either.

 It was her state of mind that he was trying to change and he'd known from the beginning that he was not the one for the task.
 He'd told Bromley so and here he was, seeing the futility of his job.
 Alison was the most resilient person he had ever met and what more; she had no fear of death.
 It was a trait he almost envied.